maxpolski/email-input/README.md

 - make responsive markup (now it should look good on most of the screens but not on mobile)
 - split code to components
 - make markup more semantic
+- add filtering that eliminates invalid email addresses when input will be submitted

 ## Available Scripts